About the degree programme

 You will develop the skills needed to address important challenges, including:

-We believe it is important to understand the connection between the Earth's environment and our impact on it.
+We believe it is important to understand how connected we are to our Earth’s environment and the impact of our actions.

 Your programme begins with a broad foundation in topics across Earth sciences and the environment.
 You will: